Quantum cryptography compatible with noisy intermediate-scale quantum devices based on Parrondo dynamics in discrete-time quantum walks: Quantum circuit realizations in QISKIT

 Fig.~\ref{totalckt} shows the complete quantum circuit implementing the proposed cryptographic protocol.
 The circuit incorporates public key generation, message encoding by Bob, state transfer between Alice and Bob, and the subsequent decryption performed by Alice.

 Fig.~\ref{Eveckt} presents the extended circuit used to simulate adversarial behavior, where an additional three-qubit register is assigned to Eve.
 This circuit realizes an intercept-and-resend attack by allowing Eve to measure, re-encode, and forward the quantum state to Alice.
+Fig.~\ref{Mitmckt} shows the authentication-check circuit in the presence of Eve, where the adversary attempts to decrypt the intercepted encrypted state using random unitary operations instead of the correct private Parrondo sequence.
 The resulting disruption of the walk’s periodicity is directly observable in the decrypted probability distributions and forms the basis of the security analysis discussed in Sec.~\ref{S5}.

 All circuits were simulated using Qiskit Aer under both ideal conditions and with realistic depolarizing noise models, as described in Sec.~\ref{S4}.
 The appendix figures thus serve as a circuit-level reference for the numerical simulations and security analysis presented in the main text.
 The codes supporting the plots of the main text are available in Ref.~\cite{github}.